compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 (define factorial (n) (if (= 0 n) 1 (* n (factorial (- n 1)))))
 ```

+You don't need to fully understand what the semantics of these mean yet!
+We'll build up to that knowledge over the next few steps.
+The syntax may look quite strange if you're used to popular languages like Python or JavaScript, but it's still expressive enough to represent any program.

 {% include mcq.html
   header="Exercise 1"
   text="Which of the following are valid S-Expressions?"